risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 ) FORMAT PLAIN ENCODE JSON;
 ```

-To learn more about the `CREATE SOURCE` command, see [`CREATE SOURCE`](https://docs.risingwave.com/docs/current/sql-create-source/) from the documentation.
+To learn more about the `CREATE SOURCE` command, check [`CREATE SOURCE`](https://docs.risingwave.com/docs/current/sql-create-source/) from the offical RisingWave documentation.

-To learn more about consuming data from Kafka, see [Ingest data from Kafka](https://docs.risingwave.com/docs/current/ingest-from-kafka/).
+To learn more about consuming data from Kafka, check [Ingest data from Kafka](https://docs.risingwave.com/docs/current/ingest-from-kafka/).

 ### Analyze the data

-By creating a source, RisingWave is connected to the data stream but in order to ingest and process the data from Kafka, we need to create materialized views.
-Materialized views contain the results of a query.
-Once new data comes in, the results are updated instantly.
+By creating a source, RisingWave has been connected to the data stream.
+However, in order to ingest and process the data from Kafka, we need to create some materialized views.
+Each of these materialized views contains the results of a query, which are updated as soon as new data comes in.

-The following SQL query creates a materialized view `visits_stream_mv` based on the source `website_visits_stream`.
-For each `page_id`, it finds the number of total visits, the number of unique visitors, and when the page was most recently visited.
+The following SQL query creates a materialized view named `visits_stream_mv` based on the source `website_visits_stream`.
+For each `page_id`, it calculates the number of total visits, the number of unique visitors, and the timestamp when the page was most recently visited.

 ```sql
 CREATE MATERIALIZED VIEW visits_stream_mv AS